-I joined the Governing Board at Hamilton Northwood Federation in the summer of 2015.
-Having been the Vice Chair of Governors and the link governor for Safeguarding, Child Protection and Children in Care I have visited the schools on a regular basis and enjoyed attending events like the Christmas Concerts.
-My background has always been working with children and young people (Young Carers, The Donna Louise Children’s Hospice Trust and Children Centres) and I currently work within the Education and Skills Team at the City Council, and work with the Local Enterprise Partnership (LEP).
-My roles have enabled me to gain significant experience of managing large numbers of multi-disciplinary staff across various sites, and I believe that my knowledge of Business, Finance, HR, Education and Safeguarding can contribute to our fantastic ESPRIT Multi Academy Trust.
-I am passionate that the children within our local communities get the best possible start in life through a great education in a happy, caring and safe environment, and within my role as Chair of the Local Governing Board, and also as link governor for Teaching and Learning Assessment, I am looking forward to spending more time within all 3 schools and having the opportunity to meet more of you.
+Alison is in her third year of being a Governor having joined the Local Governing Body in 2015.
+When she started she was link governor for Safeguarding, Child Protection and Children in Care for Northwood Broom and Hamilton Infants.
+Alison became the Chair of Governors as the schools converted to the ESRPIT MAT and welcomed Grove Junior School to our family; Alison is also now the link governor for Teaching and Learning.
+Alison’s background has always been working with children and young people (Young Carers, The Donna Louise Children’s Hospice Trust and Children Centres) and she currently works within the Education and Skills Team at the City Council, and work with the Local Enterprise Partnership (LEP).
+These roles have enabled Alison to gain significant experience of managing large numbers of multi-disciplinary staff across various sites, and she believes that her knowledge of Business, Finance, HR, Education and Safeguarding can contribute to our fantastic ESPRIT Multi Academy Trust.
+Being the Chair of Governors means that Alison meets each Academy Principal at least twice every half term to discuss all matters relating to the schools, and as link governor for teaching and learning she comes into each school each half term to carry out a learning walk, review the teaching and learning plans and look at the progress our children are making.
+Alison is married, lives locally and likes to garden – She’s also just taken on an allotment.
+She became a governor because she is passionate that the children within our local communities get the best possible start in life through a great education in a happy, caring and safe environment.
+Alison’s ambition for this year is to ensure increased accessibility and visibility of governors to children and parents; so look out for them!

 Vice Chair of Local Governing Body and Trustee

-I first became a governor when my eIdest daughter attended Hamilton Infant School back in 2010 and have had the privilege of working with children, staff and fellow governors throughout this time on our journey to outstanding.
-I am a link governor for Inclusion and visit the schools on a regular basis.
-I am a mum of three girls, each of whom I am incredibly proud of.
-My eldest daughter has recently started secondary school, my middle daughter attends Grove Junior School and my youngest daughter attends Hamilton Infant School.
-They are each very different in their personalities, interests and aspirations but all equally as special!
-I have worked as a teacher within our city since 2002 and, through various roles; I have experience of working with children across the whole of the primary age range.
-This experience has allowed me to gain an understanding of how to enable better life chances and improve outcomes for children.
-It is my belief that our children learn to be kind and caring individuals with high aspirations and a confidence that allows them all to shine!
-I feel privileged to be part of our community schools, making a difference and spreading a little MAGIC.
+Dionne first became a Governor when her eldest daughter attended Hamilton Academy back in 2010 and has had the privilege of working with children, staff and fellow Governors throughout this time on our journey to outstanding.
+Dionne is a link Governor for Teaching and Learning and Inclusion and therefore visits the Academies on a regular basis.
+Dionne is a mum of three girls, each of whom she is incredibly proud of.
+Her eldest daughter attends secondary school, her middle daughter attends Grove Academy and her youngest daughter attends Hamilton Academy.
+They are each very different in their personalities, interests and aspirations but all equally as special.
+Dionne has worked as a teacher within our city since 2002 these roles have included working as a class teacher across the whole of the primary age range from nursery to Year 6, Nurture class teacher, EAL teacher and inclusion teacher.
+This experience has allowed her to gain an understanding of how to enable better life changes and improve outcomes for children.
+It is Dionne's belief that our children learn to be kind and caring individuals with high aspirations and a confidence which allows them all to shine.
+She feels privileged to be part of our community academies, making a difference and spreading a little MAGIC.

 Academy Principal – Northwood Broom Academy

-I have worked in education all my life, in a variety of roles.
-I taught for 6 years before becoming a Literacy Consultant for the Local Authority.
-This was a dream role for me, as English has always been my passion, and it was a real privilege to work with a wide range of schools, which gave me a real insight into school improvement.
-This role later developed into a Primary Strategy Consultant, where I worked more broadly.
-Both roles involved me writing and delivering CPD, working with and challenging Senior leaders, analysing data, plus supporting schools through modelling best practice.
-I then went back into school as a Deputy Headteacher and a few years later became Head of School.
-During these roles, I have gained experience of HR, Safeguarding, strategic planning and the leadership and management of a staff team.
-When I returned to work in a school, after working for the Local Authority for 12 years, I was shocked to see how much more disadvantaged the lives of some pupils had become.
-On a daily basis, I see examples of pupils whose learning suffers because of their deprivation and dysfunctional home-life.
-Many of these pupils have so little, and it’s so far from what my own children have that I am passionate about improving their lives as much as we can.
-These improvements can only happen if the strategic leadership and management of the school is strong and being a governor gives me an opportunity to use my skills and experience to ensure that standards, provision and outcomes continue to improve for the children in our care.
-All children deserve the best start in life and I want to be a part of making that happen.
+Shirley has worked in education all her life, in a variety of roles.
+She taught for 6 years before becoming a Literacy Consultant for the Local Authority.
+This was a dream role for her, as English has always been her passion, and it was a real privilege to work with a wide range of schools, which gave her a real insight into school improvement.
+This role later developed into a Primary Strategy Consultant, where Shirley worked more broadly.
+Both roles involved her writing and delivering CPD, working with and challenging Senior leaders, analysing data, plus supporting schools through modelling best practice.
+Shirley then went back into school as a Deputy Headteacher and a few years later became Head of School.
+During these roles, she has gained experience of HR, Safeguarding, strategic planning and the leadership and management of a staff team.
+When Shirley returned to work in a school, after working for the Local Authority for 12 years, she was shocked to see how much more disadvantaged the lives of some pupils had become.
+On a daily basis, she sees examples of pupils whose learning suffers because of their deprivation and dysfunctional home-life.
+Many of these pupils have so little, and it’s so far from what her own children have that she is passionate about improving their lives as much as we can.
+These improvements can only happen if the strategic leadership and management of the school is strong and being a governor gives her an opportunity to use her skills and experience to ensure that standards, provision and outcomes continue to improve for the children in her care.
+All children deserve the best start in life and Shirley wants to be a part of making that happen.

 Academy Principal – Hamilton Academy

-I qualified as a teacher specialising in Early Years in 2002.
-I taught in both Nursery and Reception for 8 years, six of which as the Early Years lead in the school.
-During this time, I became an Early Years moderator and a lead teacher for phonics.
-Both of these roles gave me an insight in supporting and helping to develop others in their roles.
-In April 2010 I became an Early Years consultant for the Local Authority.
+Yvonne qualified as a teacher specialising in Early Years in 2002.
+She taught in both Nursery and Reception for 8 years, six of which as the Early Years lead in the school.
+During this time, Yvonne became an Early Years moderator and a lead teacher for phonics.
+Both of these roles gave her an insight in supporting and helping to develop others in their roles.
+In April 2010 she became an Early Years consultant for the Local Authority.
 This involved supporting teachers and private nursery providers in improving practice including delivering CPD for Early Years practitioners and supporting the delivery of phonics training.
-During this time, I really missed the children, so in September 2011 I went back into school as an Assistant Headteacher with the responsibility for leading Early years and Key Stage 1.
-My teaching was then based in Year 1 and 2.
-In 2014 I became a Deputy Headteacher and 2017 became a Head of School.
-During my more senior leadership roles I gained experience of HR, safeguarding, strategic planning and the coaching, leadership and management of a staff team.
-During my time as an Early Years consultant I really missed working with the children.
-I missed the pride, joy and happiness feeling I had when I was surrounded by children in the classroom, knowing I was making a difference to them.
-Going back into school gave me the opportunity to make sure there were no hidden children in the class and made me strive to ensure every child reached their potential through exciting experiences.
-Now that I am Head of School and a governor it ensures that this is not just in one class but across the school.
-I can use my passion and drive to ensure provision, standards and outcomes improve for all children in our care.
+During this time, she really missed the children, so in September 2011 Yvonne went back into school as an Assistant Headteacher with the responsibility for leading Early years and Key Stage 1.
+Yvonne's teaching was then based in Year 1 and 2.
+In 2014 she became a Deputy Headteacher and 2017 became a Head of School.
+During her more senior leadership roles she has gained experience of HR, safeguarding, strategic planning and the coaching, leadership and management of a staff team.
+During my time as an Early Years consultant she really missed working with the children.
+Yvonne missed the pride, joy and happiness feeling she had when she was surrounded by children in the classroom, knowing she was making a difference to them.
+Going back into school gave Yvonne the opportunity to make sure there were no hidden children in the class and made her strive to ensure every child reached their potential through exciting experiences.
+Now that she is Academy Principal and a governor it ensures that this is not just in one class but across the school.
+She can use her passion and drive to ensure provision, standards and outcomes improve for all children in our care.
 No child will be invisible.